agutikov/stuff/README.md

 confit
 ======

 Tool for managing and sharing configuration files with git.
 Especially designed to make similar gentoo distributions on several machines.

+TODO
+====